-Celebrating our 25th anniversary this year, the Tizard Centre is at the forefront of research into autism, intellectual disability and community care.
-Our work is highly influential and has helped to improve lives across the UK and internationally.
+The Tizard Centre is at the forefront of research into autism, intellectual disability and community care.
+Celebrating our 25th anniversary in 2019, our work is highly influential and has helped to improve lives across the UK and internationally.

 We aim to share our expertise via study programmes and research projects.
 The Centre has strong links with health and social care organisations and many students come to Tizard thanks to a personal recommendation.